ares-emulator/ares/README.md

 ##### Building with clang

 clang++ is now the preferred compiler for ares.
-If it is detected, the build will default to building with clang.
-It is necessary to install both the `clang` and `lld` packages.
+If clang is detected on Windows/macOS/BSD, it will be selected by default.
+On Linux and other platforms, g++ remains the default if present.
+To build with clang, it is necessary to install both the `clang` and `lld` packages.
 If you would like to manually specify a compiler, you can use the following option: `compiler=[g++|clang++]`

 --------------